gmsong06/icssociety.com/content/_index.md

 ICSS runs a yearly research program for pre-college students. **Members** (participants) from all around the world collaborate on research online.

-* **Community** At ICSS, we believe that information and computer science are deeply human fields.
+* **Community** A ICSS, we believe that information and computer science are deeply human fields.
 We strive to produce a rich online community of curious and enthusiastic learners.

 {{< /columns >}}